Sal Buscema

-Sal Buscema (/bjuːˈsɛmə/ bew-SEM-ə; born Silvio Buscema, /it/, on January 26, 1936) is an American comics artist, primarily for Marvel Comics, where he had a ten-year run as artist of The Incredible Hulk and an eight-year run as artist of The Spectacular Spider-Man.
-He is the younger brother of comics artist John Buscema.
+Silvio Buscema (/bjuːˈsɛmə/ bew-SEM-ə; /it/; January 26, 1936 – January 24, 2026) was an American comics artist, primarily for Marvel Comics, where he had a ten-year run as artist of The Incredible Hulk and an eight-year run as artist of The Spectacular Spider-Man.
+He was the younger brother of comics artist John Buscema.

 Early life, family and education

-Born in Brooklyn, New York City, to Sicilian parents, Silvio "Sal" Buscema was the youngest of four siblings.
+Born in Brooklyn, New York City, on January 26, 1936, to Sicilian parents, Silvio "Sal" Buscema was the youngest of four siblings.
 His father, who was born in Italy and died in 1973, was a barber.
 Sal's brothers were Alfred and John, a celebrated comic book artist, and his sister was Carol.

 As a youth, Buscema was a fan of Hal Foster's Prince Valiant comic strip, of George Tuska's comic book art, and of commercial illustrators such has Robert Fawcett and Norman Rockwell.
 He acknowledged that his artist brother John was "greatly responsible for me pursuing drawing. ...
 John was definitely an inspiration".

 John and Sal attended the High School of Music & Art; Sal graduated in 1955.

 Career

 Early years

-Sal began working in the comic book industry as an inker in the early 1950s when his brother agreed to let him ink comics pages; this led to Sal helping John by doing occasional background art on Dell Comics series John was drawing.
+Buscema began working in the comic book industry as an inker in the early 1950s when his brother agreed to let him ink comics pages; this led to Sal helping John by doing occasional background art on Dell Comics series John was drawing.

 After high school, Buscema found work at "a small, two-man advertising art studio in Manhattan" but was fired after three months of doing mostly production work.
 He went on to a larger commercial-art studio, where he was a gofer and a delivery person.
 He quit, then spent less than a year filling wedding-ring orders for the jewelry manufacturer J.R.
 Wood and Sons before being drafted into the peacetime U. S. Army in 1956.
 Classified as an "illustrator", he served with the Army Corps of Engineers stationed at Fort Belvoir in Virginia.
 He spent 21 months doing film strips and charts as training aids before being discharged.
 He attained the rank of specialist 3rd class, which he called "equivalent to corporal."

-Sal briefly returned to New York City to assist at a one-man art studio, but through a friend from the army, he secured a position at Creative Arts Studio in Washington, D.C. where he did illustrations for government agencies, including the Department of Agriculture and the Department of Defense.
+Buscema briefly returned to New York City to assist at a one-man art studio, but through a friend from the army, he secured a position at Creative Arts Studio in Washington, D.C. where he did illustrations for government agencies, including the Department of Agriculture and the Department of Defense.
 After living with his godparents for three months, Buscema and an Army buddy became roommates in Alexandria, Virginia.

 In 1961, a call from his brother John brought Buscema to New York City to work with him at the advertising agency Alexander Chaite, Inc. After a year and a half, John returned to the comic book industry.
 Sal joined Mel Emde, a friend and colleague from Creative Arts Studio, who was opening his own company, Design Studio.
 Sal worked there until 1968.